nesevis/exhaust/README.md

 }
 ```

-The cooperative scheduler controls interleaving deterministically — the same seed always produces the same interleaving and the same counterexample.
-When a failure is found, the reducer shrinks both the command sequence and the lane assignments, discovering the minimal concurrency needed to trigger the bug:
+The cooperative scheduler controls interleaving deterministically.
+The same seed always produces the same interleaving and the same counterexample.
+When a failure is found, the reducer reduces both the command sequence and the lane assignments, discovering the minimal concurrency needed to trigger the bug:

 ```
 Concurrent contract failure (found via random sampling)